Keynote Speaker: Christina DeCoursey

 Stream D: Data analytics and the pandemic

 In order to find out how the pandemic is impacting students, we are soliciting papers from educators.
-These papers ask use structured interviews, and evaluate the data with thematic analysis software.
+These papers ask use structured interviews, and evaluate the data with sentiment analysis software.
 Conference participants interested in cooperating with this effort will publish papers in a journal special issue with HEDRA advisory board members.
 If you are interested in this, please click here.

 The conference welcomes abstracts from academics, educators, researchers and others working on linguistics, digital humanities, healthcare and healthcare communication, caregivers, clinicians and doctors working in any medical field, clinical, hospital and medical administrators, people working in interprofessional fields, medical educators, nurses, pharmacists, physical therapists, psychologists and others.
 Participants will be able to watch a plenary session, and participate in a live-stream roundtable, and a conference roundtable discussions.Register